CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 Also note that while our SQL block keeps growing, WHERE, ORDER BY, and LIMIT are optional.

-If you haved any SQL applied, you will see an option to `Clear view`, do it now.
+If you have any SQL applied, you will see an option to `Clear view`, do it now.

 ## the_geom, the_geom_webmercator